1 - A good 5-card or longer suit; AND

 ♥KJ ♦K1072 ♣Q1082

-shows your club stopper) and more encouraging, since it promises at least 7-10
+shows your club stopper.
+It's also more encouraging, since it promises at least 7-10

 points